panisson/rst/README.md

 For more detailed usage and examples, please refer to the Documentation or check out our Examples folder.

+## Documentation
+Please see our [Documentation](Documentation.md) for a complete guide on how to use RST.
+You'll find detailed explanations of the functions and methods, along with a series of tutorials and examples.

 ## Contributing
 We welcome contributions!
 Please see our Contribution Guidelines for detailed information on how you can contribute to the project.